bartosz-kasprzyk/currency-converter/README.md

 Keep an eye out for future changes!

-## Technologies

-Project is created with:
+Project was created with:
 * HTML
 * CSS
 * JS

+using technologies such as:
+* BEM
+* ES6+ features

 ## Author